ihsankarim/ihsankarim/README.md

 🚀 Software Engineer | 📱 Mobile Development | 💻 Web Development

 Welcome to my GitHub profile!
 I'm Ihsan, a passionate software engineer who loves building innovative and user-friendly applications.
-Currently, I'm focused on learning Android development using Kotlin and web development with Node.js.
+Currently, I'm focused on learning Android development using Kotlin & Flutter and web development with Node.js, Laravel and Go.

 ## 🌱 What I'm currently up to